Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 If you animated a set of arms:

 - You may only animate the set of arms you currently have equipped.
-- When you use your Thread Twisting minor action (gained at level 3), you gain the benefit of the Swap minor action, and may equip arms up to 30 feet away from you.
+- When you use your Thread Twisting minor action (gained at level 3), you gain the benefit of the Swap minor action, and may equip arms up to 6 tiles away from you.
 - The arms get their own token.
 - The arms share your defenses and any other effects that are active on you, other than conditions or statuses.
 They cannot take damage, gain absorption or gain afflictions or any other status.
 They can gain their own conditions, which clear independently.
 - The arms are flying.
-- At the end of each of your turns for the duration of this effect, you may move the object up to 30 feet.
+- At the end of each of your turns for the duration of this effect, you may move the object up to 6 tiles.
 This is not increased if you have multiple copies of this pattern active.
 - After you move the object, you may make a basic attack using these arms.
 If you have multiple copies of this pattern active, you may make one basic attack per copy of this pattern.
 - Your zone of control surrounds these arms, rather than your own character.
 You may make attacks of opportunity using the Strike major action using these arms.
 - You have disadvantage on ranged basic attacks made in this fashion while the arms are in an enemy zone of control.